microsoft/vscode-docs/docs/remote/linux.md

 Platform prerequisites are primarily driven by the version of the [Node.js](https://nodejs.org/en/docs/meta/topics/dependencies/) runtime (and by extension the [V8 JavaScript engine](https://v8docs.nodesource.com)) shipped in the server component automatically installed on each remote endpoint.
 This server also has a set of related native node modules that need to be compiled and tested for each target. **64-bit x86 glibc-based** Linux distributions currently provide the best support given these requirements.

-You may encounter issues with certain extensions with native dependencies with **ARMv7l/ARMv8l glibc-based** Linux SSH hosts and **64-bit x86 musl-based Alpine Linux** containers.
-For ARMv7l/ARMv8l in VS Code Insiders, extensions may only include x86_64 versions of native modules or runtimes in the extension.
+You may encounter issues with certain extensions with native dependencies with **ARMv7l (AArch32) / ARMv8l (AArch64) glibc-based** Linux SSH hosts and **64-bit x86 musl-based Alpine Linux** containers.
+For ARMv7l/ARMv8l, extensions may only include x86_64 versions of native modules or runtimes in the extension.
 For Alpine Linux, included native code or runtimes may not work due to [fundamental differences](https://wiki.musl-libc.org/functional-differences-from-glibc.html) between how `libc` is implemented in Alpine Linux (`musl`) and other distributions (`glibc`).
 In both these cases, extensions will need to opt-in to supporting these platforms by compiling / including binaries for these additional targets.
 Please raise an issue with the appropriate extension author requesting support if you encounter an extension that does note work as expected.

 | Distribution | Base Requirements | Remote - SSH Requirements | Notes |
 |--------------|-------------------|------------------|-------|